Why Make Your Own Dog Treats?

 - Preheat your oven to 250 degrees Fahrenheit.

 - Wash the sweet potatoes thoroughly.
-Do not peel them -- the skin is safe and adds fiber.
+Don't peel them.
+(The skin is safe and adds extra fiber).

 - Slice lengthwise into strips about 1/4 inch thick.
 Aim for uniform thickness so they dry evenly.

-- Place the strips on a wire rack set over a baking sheet for air circulation on all sides.
+- Place the strips on a wire rack set over a baking sheet.
+This allows air to circulate on all sides.

-- Bake for 2.5 to 3 hours, flipping halfway through, until the chews are dried but still slightly pliable.
+- Bake for 2.5 to 3 hours, flipping halfway through.
+You want them dried but still slightly pliable.

 - Let cool completely before serving.